New research from scientists at Harvard could disprove a commonly-held belief about cannabis consuming males.

 Learning About Cannabis

 New cannabis research is being published regularly.
 To keep up with the latest findings, visit our news page or follow us on Facebook and Twitter.
-Get an overview of marijuana research findings through our education page.
+Want to learn more?
+Learn CBD facts, and get an overview of marijuana research findings through our education page.